Prostack2003/Prostack2003/README.md

 Hi 👋 My name is Vladimir
 =========================

-Web Developer or maybe Full Stack Developer?
+Frontend Developer or maybe Full Stack Developer?
 --------------------------------------------

 I'd like to tell you about myself 0_0.

 My name is Vladimir.
-I am 20 y.o.
+I am 21 y.o.

 I'm interested in study, because it's important for my future!